-3.1.3 Community Detection
+3.1.3.
+Community detection

-Two implementations of the Louvain method are used in this paper: Louvain-smallest algorithm and Louvain-best algorithm.
-The Louvain-smallest algorithm returns a smallest partition of the graph and the Louvain-best algorithm returns a more coarsegrained partition where the graph is partitioned into fewer (and larger) communities.
+This paper uses two algorithms of the Louvain method [22], Louvain-smallest algorithm and Louvain-best algorithm, to analyze the community detection.
+The Louvain-smallest algorithm returns a smallest partition of the graph and the Louvain-best algorithm returns a more coarse-grained partition where the graph is partitioned into fewer (and larger) communities.

 A list of communities C is produced from graph G with community detection algorithms.
-Each community $c_i \in C$ consists of a subset of nodes V in a given graph G. In this model, community detection is run twice, with the predicted network and with the true result.
-The lists of communities are then compared to evaluate the result; G_p is fed to community detection algorithms to produce C_p while G{t+n} is used to create C{t+n} .
+Each community $c_i \in C$ consists of a subset of nodes V in a given graph G. In this model, community detection is implemented with both the predicted network and with the true result.
+The lists of communities are then compared to evaluate the result; G_p is fed to community detection algorithms to produce C_p while G{t+n} is used to create C{t+n}.